juice-shop/pwning-juice-shop/appendix/README.md

    `L2d1ci9xcmlmL25lci9mYi9zaGFhbC9ndXJsL3V2cS9uYS9ybmZncmUvcnR0L2p2Z3V2YS9ndXIvcm5mZ3JlL3J0dA==`
 2. Base64-decode this into
    `/gur/qrif/ner/fb/shaal/gurl/uvq/na/rnfgre/rtt/jvguva/gur/rnfgre/rtt`
 3. Trying this as a URL will not work.
-Notice the reoccuring patterns (`rtt`, `gur` etc.) in the above string
+Notice the recurring patterns (`rtt`, `gur` etc.) in the above string
 4. ROT13-decode this into
    `/the/devs/are/so/funny/they/hid/an/easter/egg/within/the/easter/egg`